sibbl/home-assistant-chatgpt-plugin/README.md

 ## Setup

-1. Install via [HACS](https://hacs.xyz) as custom repository OR download the `custom_components` directory of this repository
+1. Install via [HACS](https://hacs.xyz) as custom repository or download the `custom_components` directory of this repository into your config folder
 1. Restart your Home Assistant
-1. Add the "ChatGPT plugin" integration to your Home Assistant by following its instructions
+1. Add the "ChatGPT plugin" integration to your Home Assistant and follow its instructions
 1. Start chatting 🚀

 ## Troubleshooting